 If your progress is not satisfactory in any school measured portion of the program, you will be notified to such and placed on probation for 30 days, at which time your progress will again be evaluated.
-If satisfactory improvement is not made by the end of this probationary period, you may be terminated from training.
+If satisfactory improvement is not made by the end of this probationary period, the student studies will be interrupted and the V.A. or other guarantor will be promptly notified.